chrisdefazio/mixed-methods-market-analysis/reports/final_report.md

 ### Limitations

-- Very sample window
+- Very small sample window
-- Headline sentiment is dictionary‑base
+- Headline sentiment is dictionary‑based
 - Small number of tickers, topics, sectors, and headlines
 - Sector labels are broad
-- Synthetic data is not real market data
+- Synthetic data is not real market data (obviously)
 - Etc...

 ### Next steps

 - Extend the window and re‑check ANOVA/OLS; add market factors (e.g., index returns) as controls.
-- Try modestly richer text, few more topics; try a more sophisticated sentiment analysis method.
+- Try richer text, few more topics, and try a more sophisticated sentiment analysis method.
 - Hold out a period to confirm whether patterns persist out‑of‑sample.

 ### Appendix: key numbers pulled from the analysis notebooks